12 Things That Pollute the Air Inside Your Home

 Now that 3D printers are rising in popularity and are available for home use, you should evaluate their safety before bringing one in.
 In a 2019 study in Environmental Science & Technology, researchers found that 3D printers emit particles that can be inhaled and harm your lungs.
 What’s more, when certain plastic filaments inside the machine get super hot, they spew out more of these dangerous compounds.
 When in use, keep your distance from printers and use them in a ventilated area.

 Some people looking for a pleasant-smelling abode turn to air fresheners.
 “These can emit over 100 different chemicals; some of these can react to form a new set of pollutants,” explains Colbeck.
 The cocktail can trigger migraines, asthma attacks, and breathing troubles.
 To keep air smelling clean, the Environmental Working Group suggests a simple solution: Open a window or run a fan.
-While you might want to open a window at home, you’re better off running the air conditioner in your car.
+You might also consider using an air purifier or getting an air-cleaning plant.

 To score smooth skin in the winter, you may crank up your humidifier.
 But keep it below 50 percent humidity, recommends Nolen.
 Any higher encourages mold formation and dust mites to flourish, two huge sources of indoor allergens that can impact your ability to breathe.